-- Connections: Your KX3 must be connected to the KXPA100 amplifier with the KX3 to KXPA100 Adapter Cable as shown in Figure 3 on page 12.
-Refer to Operation with any Transceiver on page 19 if you are using a transceiver other than the KX3, or a KX3 without the adapter cable. - Firmware: Your KX3 must be equipped with firmware level 1.74 or later.
+- Connections: Your KX3 must be connected to the KXPA100 amplifier with the KX3 to KXPA100 Adapter Cable as shown in Figure 3 on page 12. - Firmware: Your KX3 must be equipped with firmware level 1.74 or later.
 To check the firmware level, turn your KX3 on and hold MENU.
 Turn the OFS knob to FW REVS and read the firmware level on the upper part of the K3 LCD.
-If needed, update your firmware as described in your KX3 Owner's Manual. - Fault Conditions: If at any time PA FLT is displayed on the KX3 LCD or the Fault LED on the KXPA100 front panel lights, refer to Faults on page 25 for descriptions and remedies.
+If needed, update your firmware as described in your KX3 Owner's Manual. - Fault Conditions: If at any time PA FLT is displayed on the KX3 LCD or the Fault LED on the KXPA100 front panel lights, refer to Faults on page 30 for descriptions and remedies.